 For centuries, Camouflage has been used to help people and objects blend in with their surrounding elements.
-From military camouflage to high fashion to novelty prints on everything from clothing to backpacks, camouflage has a long and varied history.
+From military camouflage to high fashion and novelty prints on everything from clothing to backpacks, camouflage has a long and varied history.

 Camouflage in Nature

 Blending in with nature is not a new concept.
 Animals have used camouflage tactics to blend into their surroundings and hide from predators or prey since the beginning of time.
-For example, a stone flounder is a flat fish that will lie on the ocean floor to hide from predators, blending in with gravel or sand as it waits for its prey.
+For example, a stone flounder is a flatfish that will lie on the ocean floor to hide from predators, blending in with gravel or sand as it waits for its prey.
 A lion’s golden fur provides camouflage while it’s hunting.
 Lizards and frogs match their environments so well that even the human eye can’t always spot them.

 When it comes to combat, the ability to not be seen can be the difference between life and death.
 The first camouflage tactics were used to hide vehicles and weapons—not people—in disruptive patterns to blend in with their surroundings.

 “Dazzle painting,” in which ships were painted with bold stripes or splotches, became popular during World War I. Created by British marine artist Norman Wilkinson, ships from all major allied forces were painted in bold patterns that made them visible to opposing armies, but their size and direction were extremely hard to decipher.
-By summer of 1918, the Dazzle technique had been applied to more than 2,300 British warships and vessels, and it served a huge purpose of boosting morale.
+By the summer of 1918, the “Dazzle” technique had been applied to more than 2,300 British warships and vessels, and it served a huge purpose of boosting morale.

 The Beginning of Military Camouflage